Greek Festival, Okinawan Festival, and Other Cultural Festivals on Oahu Worth Going to with Kids

 The Event

-The 36th Annual Greek Festival of Hawaii happens August 26-27, 2026, at McCoy Pavilion at Ala Moana Beach Park.
-It is hosted by Saints Constantine and Helen Greek Orthodox Cathedral of the Pacific and has been running for 35+ years.
-The festival is genuinely Greek - the food is cooked by the church community, the music is live, the dancing is participatory, and they are not playing dress-up.
-It is the closest thing to a Greek village festival you will get in the middle of the Pacific.
+The Greek Festival of Hawaii happens August 27-28, 2026, at McCoy Pavilion at Ala Moana Beach Park.
+Hosted by Saints Constantine and Helen Greek Orthodox Cathedral of the Pacific, it has been running 35-plus years.
+And I'm not even kidding when I say this is the closest thing to a Greek village festival you will get in the middle of the Pacific.
+The food is cooked by the church community.
+The music is live.
+The dancing is participatory.
+Nobody is playing dress-up.

 What to Expect

-The food is the main event: souvlaki, gyros, moussaka, spanakopita, baklava, loukoumades (Greek doughnuts in honey syrup), and Greek wine for the adults.
-There are dance demonstrations and lessons throughout the day, plus a small market with imported Greek goods (olive oil, feta, sweets, religious items) and live Greek music.
+Food is the main event.
+Souvlaki, gyros, moussaka, spanakopita, baklava, loukoumades (Greek doughnut holes drowned in honey), and Greek wine for the grownups.
+Dance demonstrations and lessons go all afternoon, plus a small market with imported Greek goods - olive oil, feta, sweets - and live music.

-The festival is held at McCoy Pavilion, an open-air covered structure on the lawn at Ala Moana Beach Park, which means partial shade and grass to spread out on.
-Kids can run on the lawn between food rounds.
+McCoy Pavilion is an open-air covered structure on the lawn at Ala Moana Beach Park, so partial shade plus grass to spread out on.
+The boys run between food rounds.
+Always.

 Family Logistics

 Free admission.
-Food is purchased a la carte (typical plate: $10-18).
-Bring cash, though most vendors accept cards.
-Park at the Ala Moana Center structure (free) and walk to the beach park.
+Food is a la carte (typical plate $10-18).
+Bring cash, though most booths take cards.
+Park at the Ala Moana Center structure (free) and walk over.

-What to bring: sunscreen, kids sun hats, a picnic blanket for the lawn, water bottles, and napkins (Greek food is delicious and messy).
+What to bring: reef-safe sunscreen (because they DO check at some beaches if you wander over after), kids sun hats, a picnic blanket for the lawn, water bottles, and napkins.
+Greek food is good and messy.

 Tips with Kids

-Kids who are picky eaters tend to do well with souvlaki on a stick (basically grilled chicken or pork) and the loukoumades for dessert.
-Adventurous eaters will have a field day.
-The dance demonstrations are great to watch - the dancers wave kids onto the floor for the simpler circle dances and most kids 5+ love it.
+Picky eaters do fine on souvlaki on a stick (basically grilled chicken or pork) and loukoumades for dessert.
+Adventurous eaters have a field day.
+The dancers wave kids onto the floor for the simpler circle dances and most kids 5 and up will go for it.
+Mine did once they saw the loukoumades line.

 Okinawan Festival